 4. Where the Mountain Meets the Moon

 This takes place in ancient China.
-It has a lot of Chinese cultures, and it has a very Chinese vibe.
+It has a lot of Chinese culture and a very Chinese vibe.
 Minli lives in the valley of Fruitless Mountain, as it says on the back of the book.
 This mountain never grows things on it.
 Because of that, the village where she lives is impoverished.
-There are many stories in the book, and one of the characters will start telling a story.
+The book has many stories, and one of the characters will start telling a story.
 It’ll break into a different font and a different style of writing.

-Minli hears this story about why a fruitless mountain is so fruitless and how there’s possibly this legend that you could bring the mountain back to life.
-So she goes on a quest to bring the mountain back to life.
-Every story that she hears throughout the book all ties together.
+Minli hears a story about why a fruitless mountain is so fruitless and how there’s possibly this legend that you could bring the mountain back to life.
+So, she goes on a quest to bring the mountain back to life.
+Every story that she hears throughout the book ties together.
 Grace Lin is a master when it comes to writing myths with adventure.
-Minli is brave as Sophie in the Keeper of the Lost Cities.
+Minli is brave like Sophie in The Keeper of the Lost Cities.
 If you like historical tropes, then you will love to read them.

 Author: Grace Lin